Rest Easy With These Tips

 - Oral appliances: These devices are worn in the mouth while sleeping and help keep the airway open by repositioning the jaw and tongue.

-- Surgery: In some cases, surgery may be necessary to treat sleep apnea.
-This may involve removing excess tissue from the throat or repairing abnormalities in the structure of the airway.
+- Surgery: Surgery may sometimes be necessary to treat sleep apnea.
+This may involve removing the excess tissue from the throat or repairing abnormalities in the structure of the airway.

 2. Using a New Blanket from Big Blanket Co

 At Big Blanket Co, you can find an assortment of comfortable big blankets that will help you get a better night's sleep.
 Not only is it comfortable, but they are the perfect weight to get you the shuteye that you desperately need.
 The Sherpa Stretch™ Blanket is a popular option.
-A version of their top-selling blankets and lining it with soft sherpa for extra warmth and comfort.
+A version of their top-selling blankets lined with soft sherpa for extra warmth and comfort.

 There's also the Premium Woven™ Blanket that feels even better than it looks.
 It is the perfect combination of style and comfort, providing you with a restful sleep.

-Consider adding a blanket from Big Blanket Co. to your bed and help change your sleepless nights for the better.
+Consider adding a blanket from Big Blanket Co. to your bed and help improve your sleepless nights.